frePPLe/frepple/doc/model-reference/buffer.rst

                                      larger replenishment.
                                    | The default value of the batching window is -1, which keeps
-                                     the batching logic deactivated. producing        operation         This operation will be instantiated by the solver to replenish the buffer with additional material. detectproblems   boolean           | Set this field to false to supress problem detection on this buffer.
+                                     the batching logic deactivated. producing        operation         | This operation will be instantiated by the solver to replenish the buffer with additional material.
+                                   | You can specify this operation explicitly.
+                                   | Or, you can leave this field blank and let the system
+                                     automatically create an operation.
+The generated operation is using the ItemSupplier and ItemDistribution models as input.
+                                   | In versions before 3.0 the only way was the explicit construction
+                                     of the operation to populate this field.
+From version 3.0 we recommend to use the auto-generated operations, unless you have some very specific modeling requirements. detectproblems   boolean           | Set this field to false to supress problem detection on this buffer.
                                    | Default is true.